ChrisWhealy/wasm_sha256/docs/40-parse-cmd-line-args.md

 ```

 The first argument (`argsv_ptrs_ptr`) is a pointer to a list of pointers.
-This list contains the same number of entries as is found in the `argc` variable. which in our case, is three.
+The number of entries in this list always corresponds to the value of `argc` &mdash; which in our case, is three.
-So we know that the next three `i32` values starting at `argv_ptrs_ptr` will point us to the 1st, 2nd and 3rd arguments in the command line string.
+So we know that the next three `i32` values starting at `argv_ptrs_ptr` will point us to the start of the 1st, 2nd and 3rd arguments in the command line string.

-The second argument (`argv_buf`) is a pointer to the actual command line string.
+The second argument (`argv_buf_ptr`) is a pointer to the actual command line string.

 ![Calling `args_get`](../img/args_get.png)

 Each argument in the command string is terminated with a null (`0x00`) character.
-Don't forget that the total command string length also counts these null characters!
+Don't forget that the total string length includes these null characters!

 ## Extracting the Filename